rasteiner/k3-map-section/readme.md

 Run `composer require rasteiner/k3-map-section`

 ### Download a zip
-Download a the latest zip file from the relases tab on github.
+Download [the latest zip](https://github.com/rasteiner/k3-map-section/releases/latest) file from the relases tab on github.
 Extract the contents into a folder in your `site/plugins` folder.

 ## Configuration